Updated: June 14, 2018

 The cost of R22 is radically increasing because of the declining supply, and new refrigerant will no longer be available for use at all after 2020, with the exception of recycled quantities.

 If you’re thinking, “Holy cow, this is starting to sound expensive,” you’re right, it is.
-This is why when our experts come out to inspect your unit we make sure to see what refrigerant your unit uses, and in the majority of the cases, we’ll advocate for an upgrade due to the increasing cost of taking care of an R22 air conditioner.
+This is why when our experts come out to assess your unit we make sure to see what refrigerant your unit uses, and in the majority of the cases, we’ll recommend an upgrade as a result of the increasing cost of taking care of an R22 air conditioner.

 How do I know if my unit uses R22?

-If you have an air conditioning system that was built before 2010, your AC will likely have R22.
+If your home has an air conditioning system that was built before 2010, your AC will probably have R22.
 However, if you installed your air conditioner after January 1, 2010, then your air conditioner may not have R22.
 You can find the type of refrigerant your system runs on by reading the appliance’s nameplate.
 This nameplate is normally found on the outdoor condenser of your central air conditioning system.
-If you can’t locate it, you can check your user’s manual.
-Otherwise, you can reach out to your local Service Experts center.
+If you can’t locate it, you can read your user’s manual.
+Alternatively, you can reach out to your local Service Experts center.
 If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know right away if your unit uses R22.

 Instead of Freon, use Puron